pytorch/rl/docs/source/reference/collectors.rst

 - reset_at_each_iter: if :obj:`True`, the environment(s) will be reset after each batch collection
 - split_trajs: if :obj:`True`, the trajectories will be split and delivered in a padded tensordict along with a :obj:`"mask"` key that will point to a boolean mask representing the valid values.
-- exploration_mode: the exploration strategy to be used with the policy.
+- exploration_type: the exploration strategy to be used with the policy.
 - reset_when_done: whether environments should be reset when reaching a done state.